codenet/vmm-reference/docs/vmm-reference-fdt.md

 ```

 ## Unit Testing
 Testing includes creating a new FdtBuilder object and then check creating fdt without specifying one of the configurations required.
-In the case when that left out configuration in neccessory we should get MissingRequiredConfig error.
+In the case when that left out configuration in neccessory we should get MissingRequiredConfig error. \
+The addition of new virtio device in a node is also tested.